tilley-kyle/fullstack-demo/README.md

 # SPRINT OBJECTIVES
-Before you go any further, make sure you've done the following.
+Before you go any further, make sure you've done the following:
 > npm install

+You can spin up the front-end by using:
+> npm start

+You can spin up the back-end by using:
+> npm run server

-Following the objectives in order can help provide direction.
+Following the objectives in order of appearance *can* help provide direction.

 ### FRONT-END
 - Filter bugs by the threat level set by the user.